-If you make the gluten-free version and they’re a little weird or gummy straight out of the oven, just let them sit a while (maybe 1-3 hours) and they’ll somehow magically straighten themselves out!
+If you make the gluten-free version of the below vegan pumpkin muffins recipe and they’re a little weird or gummy straight out of the oven, just let them sit for a while (maybe 1-3 hours) and they’ll somehow magically straighten themselves out!

 If you need convincing to make these, just read some of the reviews.
 Everyone seems to love them!
-These pumpkin cream cheese muffins have also been a big hit (but they’re not vegan)!
+This vegan pumpkin cheesecake is also a huge hit around here!

 I adapted this vegan pumpkin muffins recipe from these maple pumpkin donuts on My Darling Vegan.
 If you don’t have a mini muffin pan or if you want some spiced glaze instead of cinnamon sugar, go check it out!